python/mypy/docs/source/cheat_sheet_py3.rst

    x: list[Union[int, str]] = [3, 5, "test", "fun"]

    # If you initialize a variable with an empty container or "None"
-   # you may have to help mypy a bit by providing a type annotation
+   # you may have to help mypy a bit by providing an explicit type annotation
    x: list[str] = []
    x: Optional[str] = None